 |Elvis performs "Mean Woman Blues" in "Loving You", 1957.|

-The second film was for Paramount, "Loving You" tailor made for Elvis by writer Hal Kanter.
+The second film was for Paramount, "Loving You" tailor-made for Elvis by writer Hal Kanter.
 Kanter followed elvis around on tour and back to his home in Memphis to get a feel of Elvis' life.
 This is a fun gem and a classic picture.
-A great supporting cast for Elvis here, Lizabeth Scott, Wendell Corey, James Gleason and the lovely Dolores Hart.
+A great supporting cast for Elvis here, Lizabeth Scott, Wendell Corey, James Gleason, and the lovely Dolores Hart.
 Some good tunes and a hit album.
 The hit songs "Teddy Bear" and "Loving You" are featured as well as the unforgettable "Mean Woman Blues".
 A lot of exuberance in this picture, even with the extras.

-"Loving You" is a must for Elvis fans and those who have an interest in Elvis' life, though fiction, it mirror some aspects of his life, such as his personality and good nature.
+"Loving You" is a must for Elvis fans and those who have an interest in Elvis' life, though fiction, it mirrors some aspects of his life, such as his personality and good nature.
 It also captures the rebel Elvis and features Elvis' parents Vernon and Gladys Presley in the final song, they are in the audience cheering him on.